How the lab can better support optimal prescribing and it's role in surveillance

 In spite of this, the laboratory is under utilised and sometimes, results from the lab are disregarded because they are not trusted.

 To improve antimicrobial prescribing, it is important that a clinical microbiologist is part of the antibiotic stewardship programme.
-This will enhance communication between the lab and prescribers:
+This will enhance communication between the lab and prescribers These are the roles of a clinical microbiologist and the lab:

 The lab should be able to assess specimen quality and reject inappropriate specimens providing clearly stated reasons for the rejection communicated to the clinician(s) that requested the tests.

 The clinical microbiologist should ensure that clinicians are aware of available tests and how the tests can enhance their prescribing practices and patient outcome.
 He/she should communicate with prescribers directly even when laboratory information systems are available and input results into the patient management system whenever necessary (especially for critical results and high risk patient groups such as those in intensive care unit).
-The microbiologist should provide comments on Lab reports to help guide appropriate antimicrobial therapy and ensure direct notification of laboratory reports to clinicians.
-He should also provide guidance for interpretation of the report.
+They should provide comments on lab reports to help guide appropriate antimicrobial therapy and ensure direct notification of laboratory reports to clinicians.
+He/she should also provide guidance for interpretation of the report.

-The microbiologist should provide education to prescribers about appropriate antimicrobial use.
-Before new tests, such as rapid diagnostic tests are introduced, the microbiologist should inform the clinicians and educate them on the technology, indications, advantages and limitations; turnaround time, presentation of the report and any other information as deemed necessary.
+The clinical microbiologist should provide education to prescribers about appropriate antimicrobial use.
+Before new tests, such as rapid diagnostic tests are introduced, they should inform the clinicians and educate them on the technology, indications, advantages and limitations; turnaround time, presentation of the report and any other information as deemed necessary.

-In conjunction with antimicrobial stewardship committee, he should decide which agents to report routinely and those to be reported selectively after antimicrobial susceptibility test (AST)[cascade reporting] and the clinicians must be carried along.
+In conjunction with antimicrobial stewardship committee, they should decide which agents to report routinely and those to be reported selectively after antimicrobial susceptibility test (AST)[cascade reporting, which involves reporting the susceptibilities of broad-spectrum agents only when the organism is resistant to more narrow-spectrum agents].
 Also, the laboratory should do antibiotic susceptibility testing only on clinically relevant specimen and that analysis of AST results are according to expert rules.
 For organisms that show resistance, it is helpful to determine their resistance mechanisms.

 It is essential for the laboratory to employ the best practice diagnostic tests for a range of pathogens to deliver accurate and timely results so as to enable clinicians to target antimicrobial therapy or cease unnecessary antimicrobials.
 Use of biomarkers such as procalcitonin or C- reactive protein in addition to pathogen diagnostic tests plus AST (antibiotic susceptibility testing) are to be used for directed therapy.
-Rapid diagnostic tests such as meningitis panel, Rapid Strep A (RST), multiplex PCR and MALDI-TOF MS should be employed where possible.
+Rapid diagnostic tests such as meningitis panel, Rapid Strep A (RST), multiplex PCR (polymerase chain reaction) and MALDI-TOF MS (Matrix-Assisted Laser Desorption/Ionization time of flight mass spectrometry) should be employed where possible.

 Does your microbiology lab reject inadequate or inappropriate samples?
 If so, do they accompany it with sample rejection form or written reasons for rejection?